GoDodgers/unix_linux_practice/README.md

 write(f, 'bling bling bling blah') close(f)
 ```

+Note :: Here we do not specify where in the file we wish to read in write, what is happening here is that the first write starts at byte 0, at the start of the file, then the next byte gets tacked on after that.

 ##### mmap - ( 'memory map' pages to the process address space )
     • To allocate memory in a process, the process should invoke the mmap syscall.